What the service can do for you

 - agree an independence plan for you

-The reablement support workers will then work with you to:
+The reablement support workers will work with you to:

-- help and encourage you to practice these daily living activities
+- help and encourage you to practise these daily living activities

 - help you regain skills and confidence that you may have lost